coresolutionsltd/coresolutions.ltd/src/content/blog/auto-update-security-groups-with-cloudflare-ips.md

 While you can manually add Cloudflare IPs during your infrastructure deployment, Cloudflare's IP list can change over time.
 Unless you're frequently updating your deployment, your Security Groups may become outdated, potentially blocking legitimate traffic.

-In this article, we'll explore how to automate the process of updating AWS Security Groups with the latest Cloudflare IP addresses using Terraform.
+In this article, we'll explore how to automate the process of updating AWS Security Groups with the latest Cloudflare IP addresses using OpenTofu/Terraform.

 ## Solution Overview

-We've created a Terraform module that deploys a Lambda function.
+We've created an OpenTofu/Terraform module that deploys a Lambda function.
 This function runs periodically (by default, once a day) and updates Security Groups with the latest Cloudflare IP addresses.
 The Lambda function:

 - Searches for Security Groups tagged with `CF-AutoUpdate = true`.
 - For each found Security Group, it looks for a `CF-Ports` tag containing a comma-separated list of ports.